callanspyfer/phpintegrations/README.md

 WordPress Theme Customization Examples (PHP Snippets)

-This repository contains sample PHP snippets demonstrating my ability to edit and extend WordPress themes—specifically through dynamic elements commonly added to footer.php, functions.php, or custom plugin files.
+This repository contains sample PHP snippets demonstrating my ability to edit and extend WordPress themes, specifically through dynamic elements commonly added to footer.php, functions.php, or custom plugin files.

 These examples reflect real-world edits made for client sites in industries such as healthcare, e-commerce, and professional services.
 The goal is to illustrate practical working knowledge of PHP within WordPress theme architecture.